Peter Marvey: Magic career

 Marvey studied, designed and practiced for seven years to create an illusion called "Dream Flying", which made his name in the magic business and became a signature piece.
 He first performed this illusion in Perpignan, France, in October 1999, for a magic convention.
-He later performed it live on TV in 2001.
+He later performed it live on television in 2001.

 Marvey has created seven different flying illusions, as well as the Flying Coach, the Levitating Spectators, the Haunted Balloon Basket, the Flying Screen and other levitation tricks.

-For seven years, Peter Marvey studied, designed and practiced for his first flying illusion, “Dream Flying”.
+For seven years, Marvey studied, designed and practiced for his first flying illusion, "Dream Flying".
 He invented a system which allowed him to turn and move while flying in more directions than had been achieved before.
 He made it possible to fly in bright light, for the first time in magic's history.
 He was the first magician to have changed his costume in mid air, in the fraction of a second.
-Marvey performed “Dream Flying” the first time in Perpignan, France, in October 1999, for a magic convention.
+Marvey performed "Dream Flying" the first time in Perpignan, France, in October 1999, for a magic convention.

+Marvey is considered the expert when it is about stage-flying illusion.
+He created seven flying systems.
+For an exhibition event in Bremen in 2002, he developed a flying which allowed him to fly over the audience.

-In the following years, Marvey created six further systems to achieve the same illusion for live productions, TV and special conditions.
-Marvey performed the flying illusion live on TV in 2001.
-For an exhibition event in Bremen in 2002 he developed a flying which allowed him to fly over the audience.
+In the following years, Marvey created six further systems to achieve the same illusion for live productions, television and special conditions.
+Marvey performed the flying illusion live on television in 2001.

-In 2005, Peter Marvey designed a flying illusion for singer Ayumi Hamasaki.
-In the Saitama arena in Tokyo and later on in other stadiums, the singer appeared to fly for 60 meters, together with two dancers in a turning ball above the audience.
+In 2005, Marvey designed a flying illusion for singer Ayumi Hamasaki.
+In the Saitama Arena in Tokyo and later on in other stadiums, the singer appeared to fly for 60 meters, together with two dancers in a turning ball above the audience.

-In 2006, Marvey presented a flying illusion with dolphins for the Japanese TV channel TBS.
+In 2006, Marvey presented a flying illusion with dolphins for the Japanese television channel TBS.

 In 2007, Marvey created the "Flying Coach" illusion for a leading indoor international horse show, the CSI Zurich.
 The floating coach was pulled by seven horses, and escorted by fairies with huge wings, all in white.
 About 40,000 spectators had the chance to see this illusion from all around the arena.

 Aside from flying illusions, Marvey has created many levitation systems.
 These include the levitation of spectators live on stage and floating objects which can be watched at close range.

 Other grand illusions in his shows include being cut in half at the waist.
 The legs are on a unicycle which circles the stage, disconnected from the upper body.
 In another illusion, he dons a Superman-like costume and appears to shorten his legs to less than half their normal length.

 Marvey is also a champion prestidigitator, able to make cards appear out of thin air and disappear again.

-In 2009 Marvey worked together with Siegfried & Roy on a special production in Las Vegas.
+In 2009, Marvey worked together with Siegfried & Roy on a special production in Las Vegas.
 This was the last performance of the magic duo.
-They presented one of Peter's illusions “The Fire Appearance”.
-Peter and his creative director Vivi Vega worked as consultants during the production.
+They presented one of Marvey's illusions “The Fire Appearance”.
+Marvey and his creative director, Vivi Vega, worked as consultants during the production.